 vii, 74 pages

 Copyright 2011 Derek Ernest Peters

 Peters, Derek Ernest.
-"Population genetic analysis of weak selection in the Drosophila subobscura species complex." thesis, University of Iowa, 2011.
+"Population genetic analysis of weak selection in the Drosophila subobscura species complex."
+MS (Master of Science) thesis, University of Iowa, 2011.